eflanili7881/AdobeRepackerAndInstallerScript/README.md

 # REPO WORK IN PROGRESS

-# Adobe Repacker and Installer Script - RIBS for Windows (for CS5 - CC 2015)
+# Adobe Repacker and Installer Script - RIBS for Macintosh (for CS5 - CC 2015)
 A .sh script that compresses unpacked Adobe RIBS assets and installs them.
 - NOTE: Script will be uploaded after sometime.